TIPS FOR DEPLOYING SECURITY OFFICERS DURING WINTER

 It’s nearing the end/beginning of the year, which means its winter time, ice and snow are not far off.
 As we all know it Extremely cold weather can present unique challenges for security officers that property managers should bear in mind.

 Here are some tips to remember when thinking about the security officers who will protect your facilities this winter:

-• Staying in Contact: During harsh weather, there should be a mandatory check-ins with managers or other security officers.
+During harsh weather, there should be a mandatory check-in with managers or other security officers.
 Maintaining good communications with your colleagues will help ensure vigilant security coverage and help ensure that everyone is safe and protected.

 unexpected hazards can happen during winter which can lead to accidents.
 Ice on walkways and stairs may not be visible especially when it’s dark, potentially causing slips and falls that can result in serious injuries for both guards and the public.
 It is advised to be extremely cautious when moving around during inclement weather conditions and be prepared to assist others.
 Also making reports on buildup ice or snow at client sites to the property manager or supervisor for quick removal to avoid clients or staff accidents.